MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ## Add SSO to Teams app for Visual Studio

-For applications that interact with the user in a chat, a Team, or a channel, single sign-on (SSO) manifests as an Adaptive Card, which the user can interact with to invoke the Azure AD consent flow.
+For applications that interact with the user in a chat, Team, or channel, SSO manifests as an Adaptive Card, which the user can interact with to invoke the Azure AD consent flow.

 ## Enable SSO support

-Teams Toolkit helps you to add SSO to the following Teams capabilities:
+Teams Toolkit helps you to add SSO to the following Teams capabilities in Visual Studio:

 * Tab
 * Notification bot: restify server